Article Badge Image

 The best part:

-Some companies don’t advertise certain discounts, but you might snag a lower premium if you’re age 55 and older, or if you live within close proximity to emergency services.
+Some companies don't advertise specific discounts, but you might snag a lower premium if you're 55 and older or live near emergency services.
 This includes a fire hydrant or a fire station.

-If emergency services can get to you faster, this helps protect your home from extensive damage in the event of a fire.
+If emergency services can get to you faster, this helps protect your home from extensive damage in a fire.

 5. Avoid Safety Hazards

-If you’re moving into a new property, removing an existing treehouse can help you get a lower premium.
+Removing an existing treehouse can help you get a lower premium if you're moving into a new property.

 6. Buy a Security System

-When you’re shopping for homeowner’s insurance, the insurance agent will ask a lot of questions about your home’s features.
+When shopping for homeowner's insurance, the insurance agent will ask many questions about your home's features.

-Be as specific as possible with regard to home security features.
+Be as specific as possible about home security features.

 The more security features, the lower your premium.

 If your home lacks these features, add some to lower your rate.
-This includes adding an alarm system, hard-wired smoke detectors, and even deadbolts (so that your home isn’t an easy target).
+This includes an alarm system, hard-wired smoke detectors, and even deadbolts (so your home isn't an easy target).

 7. Choose Your Dog Breed Carefully

-If you’re thinking about getting a dog — and you want to keep your homeowners insurance cost within a certain price range — contact your insurer beforehand.
+If you're considering getting a dog and want to keep your homeowner's insurance cost within a specific price range, contact your insurer beforehand.

 The truth is: